eden0214/-streaming-06-smart-smoker/README.md

 1. the temperature of the first of two foods, Food A.
 1. the temperature for the second of two foods, Food B.

+## Assignment Tasks

-## Assignment TasksSmart Smoker System
+# Smart Smoker System
-* Read about the Smart Smoker system here: Smart Smoker
+* Read about the Smart Smoker system here: Smart Smoker - DONE
-* We read one value every half minute. (sleep_secs = 30)
+* We read one value every half minute. (sleep_secs = 30) - DONE

 smoker-temps.csv has 4 columns:

 1. Time = Date-time stamp for the sensor reading
 1. Channel1 = Smoker Temp --> send to message queue "01-smoker"
-1. Channe2 = Food A Temp --> send to message queue "02-food-A"
+1. Channel2 = Food A Temp --> send to message queue "02-food-A"
-1. Channe3 = Food B Temp --> send to message queue "02-food-B"
+1. Channel3 = Food B Temp --> send to message queue "02-food-B"

 We want know if: